21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

-Billionares data analysis on Exploratory, UI for R — Is Europe women-friendly work environments true ?
+#Billionares data analysis on Exploratory, UI for R — Is Europe women-friendly work environments true ?

 ![](images/excel-difficult.png)

 Do you have any idea about this spreed sheet data ?
 I don't think so.

-Actually, this is billionares data all over the world which I downloaded from Forbes.
+Actually, this is billionares data all over the world which I downloaded from Forbes.com.

 Anyway, From what country are there the most people in that billionares?
 How come they become billionares ?
 Which are there more of, men or women?

-As some articles which I recently read as the below, Europe seems women-friendly work environments.
+As some articles which I recently read as the below, Europe seems countries which have women-friendly work environments.
 If it is true, Has Europe many women billionares?

 ![](images/europe-female.png)

 Do, we have a product called Exploratory which can solve such some questions easily by analyzing data for you.
 I'm in the project's team in Silicon Valley.
-I'm grateful for being surrounded by great people who make me want to be better self everyday.Exploratory Desktop provides an interactive and reproducible real data wrangling and analysis experience powered by R and visualization.In terms of technology, Exploratory provides interactive and reproducible environments for analyzing data by using NW.js (desctop application SDK on WebKit) and plotly.js on frontend of R.
+I'm grateful for being surrounded by great people who make me want to be better self everyday.
+Exploratory Desktop provides an interactive and reproducible real data wrangling and analysis experience powered by R and visualization.
+In terms of technology, Exploratory provides interactive and reproducible environments for analyzing data by using NW.js (desctop application SDK on WebKit) and plotly.js on frontend of R.

 ![](images/exploratory.lp.png)

 We released β version in May.

-Hadley Wickham, the most famaous in R retweeted our release.
+We excited that Hadley Wickham, the most famaous person in R retweeted our release.

 ![](images/Exploratory-tweet.png)